JoshWang3/Chuwa20250609/Short Questions/hw2/hw2.md

 ### 8. Write code snippets to explain overloading in Java, explain how does Java define method signature.
-- Defining multiple methods with the same name but different **parameters** in the same class.
+> Overloading is multiple methods with the same name but different **parameters** in the same class.

 Method Signature:
 - **Definition**: Method name + parameter types (number, type, order).